 I had been craving Cinnamon Raisin Bread for a few weeks when I happened to purchase some High Altitude Hungarian Flour.
 I spied this recipe on the bag when I was trying to figure out exactly what High Altitude Hungarian Flour was.

 This is a "quick bread" using baking soda for leavening instead of yeast.
 Yeah for no rising time!
-Though here's a recipe for Cinnamon Swirl Raisin Bread if you'd prefer.
+Though here's a recipe for Cinnamon Swirl Raisin Bread made with yeast if you'd prefer.

 What is High Altitude Hungarian Flour?